 Stock Selection Strategy

-Nevertheless, investors looking into bioplastics might not want to directly invest in giants like BASF, as the bioplastic part is almost irrelevant to the company’s overall business.
-For example, BASF will much more likely be dependent on the price of natural gas in Germany.
+Nevertheless, investors looking into bioplastics might not want to invest directly in giants like BASF, as the bioplastic part is almost irrelevant to the company’s overall business.
+For example, BASF will much more likely depend on the price of natural gas in Germany.

 The following list is focused on smaller publicly traded companies, with a strong focus on bioplastics and eco-friendly solutions.